-After your main course you have the choice of cheese or desert or, in smarter restaurants, cheese then desert.
+After your main course, you have the choice of cheese or dessert or, in smarter restaurants, cheese then desert.
 Cheese is eaten like any other meal, with a knife and fork and no-one makes sandwiches with their baguette!

 Being a waiter is a profession in France so people are salaried.
-This was also the reason until a few years ago why you could be party to the most appalling service as salaried = didn’t care at all about the customers.
+This was also the reason until a few years ago why you could be party to the most appalling service as the word ‘salaried’ equalled ‘didn’t care at all about the customers’.
 However Parisians have somehow in the last 10 years undergone a silent charm offensive, it is really rare to find a rude waiter except in a truly touristy area.

 Greet everyone with a bonjour, smile, engage if you can and the experience of trying to eat like a local will be a million times more fun.

-If you want to know more, click to find out more about How to Live like a Local by reading my Essential Guide to Paris.
+I hope you enjoyed this post and if you want to know more about Paris, please click on the link to find out more about How to Live like a Local by reading my Essential Guide to Paris.